Ravens defense boldly backs up its words by silencing Bengals in opener

 Baltimore came into this season knowing it has to win with defense -- safety Eric Weddle even said so -- and the Ravens set the tone for the game and perhaps the season.

+"We knew how big this game was for us," Weddle said.
+"We’ve been preparing for this game since the first day of training camp -- preparing for them and watching film on them.
+We didn’t care about our opponents in preseason.
+Everything was tailored for this game, and it showed."

-The Ravens defense forced turnovers on four of its first seven series, and it did so in dramatic fashion.
+Sunday's game marked the first time in the Ravens' 21-year history that they recorded five sacks and four interceptions in a game.
+The Ravens defense forced four of those turnovers on its first seven series, and it did so in dramatic fashion.
 On two drives inside its 10-yard line, Baltimore took the ball away.
 Linebacker C.J.
 Mosley leaped for an interception in the end zone, and linebacker Terrell Suggs stripped Bengals quarterback Andy Dalton from behind for a fumble.

 Baltimore went all-in on defense this offseason, spending $56.75 million in guaranteed money on that side of the ball and drafting defensive players with its first four picks.
-Judging by how the Ravens roughed up Dalton and the Bengals on Sunday, they got an immediate return on that investment.
+Judging by how the Ravens roughed up Dalton and the Bengals on Sunday, they got an immediate return on that investment against Cincinnati coach Marvin Lewis, the defensive coordinator for that Baltimore 2000 defense.

+"This is a good place start to start," said Suggs, who finished with two sacks, "but you can't be satisfied."